Anshibk/hermasstocktaker/README.md

 ## Setup

-1. Create a virtual environment and install dependencies:
+1. Create a virtual environment and install dependencies (this installs the required `google-auth` package for Gmail sign-in):

    ```bash
    python -m venv .venv